chrisnoonan98675/site/xl-deploy/concept/weblogic-plugin.markdown

 * `SHARED_LIBRARIES`=`{% raw %}{{TARGET}}{% endraw %}/libfoo,{% raw %}{{TARGET}}{% endraw %}/libbar`
 * `TARGET`=`/Infrastructure/wlsDomain-103/cluster-1`

-## Non-versioned and versioned artifacts
+## Deploying non-versioned artifacts

 The plugin allows to deploy non-versioned artifacts (EAR, WAR, EJBJAR) as a versioned artifact.
 In this case, the plugin automatically computes the version using this pattern: `Application-VersionOfThePackage`.
 Of course, if the artifact is packaged with a version (for example, a shared library), the version will be read from the manifest file.

-## Targeting to multiple containers
+## Targeting multiple containers

 Certain deployables can be targeted to multiple containers.
 For example, an EAR file can be targeted to two clusters.
 Similarly, a datasource can be targeted to two clusters.